kennethlarotyamat/project16/media/text/translationFiles/rds1.md

 and as beautiful as the dawn and the superb oaks, tall and robust, they

-tremble as you walk by, it's leaves shake and it's branches rise to give way to the queen.
+tremble as you walk by, its leaves shake and its branches rise to give way to the queen.
 My Love!
 It's the sweet spring season.